 Speak truth over her in love.
 Call out her heart and remind her of her worth and strength.
 Tell her what you admire and respect about her.
 She has probably killed or buried parts of her identity in order to become “safe” for him, or from him.
 She needs to be reminded that those parts of her still exist and are valuable.
 You can be a voice of truth in her life to combat the lies she is hearing.

 Model and practice healthy communication, differentiation, and self-care.
 Abuse teaches a woman that her needs and desires do not matter.
 She may find it difficult to even acknowledge that she has needs, or to discern what those needs are.
 You can help her find her way back to wholeness by modeling self-love.
 Speak your feelings and needs clearly and without guilt or shame, without placing demands on her.
 Over time, as you choose into healthy habits, you can become a beacon that shows her the way back to health.
 It’s important not to preach or lecture; simply living in truth is enough.
 She will notice the difference and be empowered by your life-giving practices.

 Invest in her.
 Time, resources, and love: these are all well-spent on a survivor of abuse.
 Survivors are some of the sharpest, most resourceful, individuals you will encounter.
 Again, they have no choice but to be.
 Navigating life with an abuser requires delicacy and precision.
 This means that the longer she has been abused, the more new skills your friend has acquired; skills that will serve her well once she is free and healed.
 After being told she is unworthy in so many ways by her abuser, look for ways to remind her of the truth: she is worth investing in.
 Anything from a coffee shop gift card to financial assistance as she prepares to leave affirms her value in a powerful way.
 Be assured of this: she will prevail.
-God always hears the cries of the oppressed, and when she is ready, He will save her.
 It is your privilege and honor to be part of that process.